KamieShort/from-scratch-guestbook/README.md

-Use a custom hook to expose our context state for reading/writing 1 Use the children prop to render child components from within a Provider 1 Use the user context state in at least 2 components (e.g. header and entry list) 2 PrivateRoute component created 2
-Login view created 2
-EntryList view created 2
+Use a custom hook to expose our context state for reading/writing 1 Use the children prop to render child components from within a Provider 1 Use the user context state in at least 2 components (e.g. header and entry list) 2 x PrivateRoute component created 2 x Login view created 2 x EntryList view created 2
 Root path / uses a PrivateRoute 2
 /login renders the Login view 1
 PrivateRoute component redirects to /login if no user is in context 1